darktjm/auis/README.md

 	the last few decades.
 Adding usable comments does a lot more for that than breaking up the code.

-      - (3.1) I use 4-space indentation, and allow my editor to convert space aligned with 8-space tab stops to tab chars.
+      * (3.1) I use 4-space indentation, and allow my editor to convert space aligned with 8-space tab stops to tab chars.
 Yes, the dreaded "mixed" form, which everyone hates the most.
 Bite me.
 	Actually, I use 2-space tabs sometimes as well (e.g. for literate code, or for shell code).
-Also, I never use two spaces within ode for separation.
+Also, I never use two spaces within code for separation.
 For the usages they provide, I strongly disagree with && and || and usually use a newline for ; and :.

-      - (3.2) I prefer #if 0 over commenting, even though I still use commenting by default out of habit.  #if 0 allows my editor to syntax-highlight the commented-out code, and avoids any issues with embedded comments.
+      * (3.2) I prefer #if 0 over commenting, even though I still use commenting by default out of habit.  #if 0 allows my editor to syntax-highlight the commented-out code, and avoids any issues with embedded comments.

-      - (3.3) "Avoid the use of #define".
+      * (3.3) "Avoid the use of #define".
 Wow, I've heard that mantra for 30 years now.
-Admittedly, using enum in C and const in C++ for constants costs little and is in some ways superior, now that some debuggers finally understand macros, there is little incentive not to use them.
+Admittedly, using enum in C and const in C++ for constants costs little and is in some ways superior.
+Now that some debuggers finally understand macros, there is little incentive not to use them.
 Also, re the indentation:  all modern compilers support it (although I don't use it myself).

-      - (4.)
+      * (4.)
 I guess it's not a bad naming convention, but there's too much stuff that doesn't use it to care.
 Adding a convention for new code does nothing to alleviate that problem.
 Just avoid names which conflict with std::..
 It would've been better to have just adopted a namespace for all C++ code than a naming convention that is too little, too late.

-      - (4.1) All upper-case needs to die.
+      * (4.1) All upper-case needs to die.
 Even for C macros.
 I still use it by habit, though.

-      - (4.2-4.4) come out of OO courses.
+      * (4.2-4.4) come out of OO courses.
 Screw them.
 Some of these are just retarded, as well.  "fnd" for "find"?

-      - (5) - Adding gratuitous newlines is rarely helpful.
-Especially since for some reason monitors have been getting wider instead of longer.
+      * (5.)
+Adding gratuitous newlines is rarely helpful.
+Especially since for some reason monitors have been getting wider instead of taller.

-      - (6) - Avoid goto doesn't belong in the same point, but in any case, they had a perfect opportunity to promote C++ exceptions, but didn't.
+      * (6.)
+Avoid goto doesn't belong in the same point, but in any case, they had a perfect opportunity to promote C++ exceptions, but didn't.
 Maybe "avoid longjmp even more" would've helped.
 	Also, as usual, their solution is convoluted and adds nothing over just using goto.

-      - (7) - trailing brace comments are worthless.
+      * (7.) trailing brace comments are worthless.
 Use your editor's brace matching while editing, and ensure proper indentation when not.

-      - (7.3) - I prefer "FALL THROUGH" over "DROP THRU".
+      * (7.3) I prefer "FALL THROUGH" over "DROP THRU".
 Whatever.
 	Also, I'll put the default case wherever it makes sense.
 	One of my gripes with Ada was that I couldn't do that any more.
 	Also, I prefer half-dedent for case rather than full-dedent.

-      - (8.) - Not placing the type to the left of the function name is the worst aspect of Andrew coding style.
+      * (8.)
+Not placing the type to the left of the function name is the worst aspect of Andrew coding style.
 I will remove that everywhere, if possible.
 Also, repeating the name of the function you are about to define in the comment above it is redundant and adds maintenance overhead.

-      - (9.)
+      * (9.)
 Once again, half-dedent for accessibility keywords.
 Also, private types may need to go above the public section.
 In fact, I don't see any reason to force the pure binary split at all.

-      - (9.2.)
+      * (9.2.)
 There's a reason the friend feature was put in.
 Use it if you need it.

 Goals